 The following sections discuss the methods used to estimate operational emissions from the train stations, maintenance facilities, and additional SF_6 circuit breakers installed during reconductoring activities and evaluate the project's effect on ambient air quality conditions and human health.
-The health risk assessment (HRA) focuses on the key localized pollutants of concern, which are CO, PM, and MSATs.
+The HRA focuses on the key localized pollutants of concern, which are CO, PM, and MSATs.